Rc8941/Prusa-Firmware-Buddy-HT-Core-One/README.md

 🟦 Finalize the Arduino sketch if not already

 ❓ [PEEK Mods](https://github.com/Rc8941/Prusa-Firmware-Buddy-HT-Core-One/tree/ht-c1?tab=readme-ov-file#xy-stepper-motor-coldboxes-a-bunchhhh-of-aluminum-parts-etc-to-allow-chamber-temps-beyond-55c-beyond-100c-peek) (I'd never try it in person myself so I'd make it and release the concepts anyways due to costs).
 I'd love to try and make them, but if I *do* then they'll come quite a while later, after everything else is finished at the earliest.
-It would have the same QOL (Assembly guides, etc.) as the rest, however! **This is not included in the estimated completion time found above**
+It would have the same QOL (Assembly guides, etc.) as the rest, however! **This is not included in the estimated completion time found above, which is undefined for now anyways**

 # Core One HT (500c) Mod
 Are you interested in giving your Prusa Core One some or all of the following?:
-1. A hotend capable of sustaining 450c for safety, and 500c with a different heater?
+1. A hotend capable of sustaining 500c with dual heaters?
 2. A chamber that's thermally insulated for extra temp stability?
 3. A chamber with...
 TRUE ACTIVE HEATING??
 No more 40-45c chamber temps throughout a print with a target of 55c (Bed 90c)!
 Only 55c here!
 4. Thanks to [metacollin](https://github.com/metacollin) and their [MK4/S 450c Mod](https://github.com/metacollin/Prusa-Firmware-Buddy/tree/mc_high_temp), full use of the Loveboard's 12-bit ADC to get ~0.2c resolution on a PT1000?
-5. An... upgraded (480w, 2x stock) power supply??
+5. An... upgraded (600w, 2.5x stock) power supply??
 To run DUAL PSUs??
 (Context later, they power seperate things)
 6. ...A somewhat corny with likely invalid logic, Prusa-themed keychain for your printer that says "Originally an ORIGINAL PRUSA" printed in the blingiest, highest temp filament you can get your hands on?
-7. So, so much more...
+7. So, so much more!

 ALL with detailed assembly guides inspired by Prusa's own guides?